Download This Bill in Microsoft Word format

 Section 40-36-610.
 (A) Oversight

 (1) The executive, legislative, and judicial branches of state government in each member state shall enforce this compact and take all actions necessary and appropriate to effect the compact's purposes and intent.
-The provisions of this compact and the rules promulgated hereunder have standing as statutory law.
+The provisions of this compact and the rules promulgated hereunder shall have standing as statutory law.

 (2) All courts shall take judicial notice of the compact and the rules in any judicial or administrative proceeding in a member state pertaining to the subject matter of this compact which may affect the powers, responsibilities, or actions of the commission.